genericmoniker/chorebot/readme.md

 * Email on error (or create a card?)
 * Optimal retrieval from server (esp.
 Card.fetch)
 * Fail in an obvious way if config.ini isn't set up
-* Optionally get board name from config.ini (also for testing).
+* Optionally get board name from config.ini (also for testing)
+* Modify py-trello to use a requests session